Eshy Gazit

-Eshy Gazit is a music industry executive best known for his work as the CEO of Gramophone Media, who worked as the US managing partner of K-pop band, BTS.
-He now works with Monsta X and various other Pop and K-pop artists.
+Eshy Gazit is a music industry executive best known for his work as the CEO of Gramophone Media, who worked as the US managing partner of K-pop groups, BTS and Monsta X, with several Pop and K-pop artists.

 Career

-In 2014, Gazit Founded Gramophone Media, Inc., a music company based out of NYC and Los Angeles.
+In 2014, Gazit founded Gramophone Media, Inc., a music company based out of NYC and Los Angeles.
 Currently, Gramophone Media, Inc. encompasses seven imprints: All The Best Media, Right Angle PR, EAR Music Company with Randy Jackson, The Influent, Noise Management, HyPR Media, and Effectively Immediately PR.